Vaccines, masks? Japan puzzling over sudden virus success

 Some possible factors in Japan’s success include a belated but remarkably rapid vaccination campaign, an emptying out of many nightlife areas as fears spread during the recent surge in cases, a widespread practice, well before the pandemic, of wearing masks and bad weather in late August that kept people home.

 Many credit the vaccination campaign, especially among younger people, for bringing infections down.
-Nearly 70 percent of the population is fully vaccinated.
+Nearly 70% of the population is fully vaccinated.

 “Rapid and intensive vaccinations in Japan among those younger than 64 might have created a temporary condition similar to herd-immunity,” said Dr. Kazuhiro Tateda, a Toho University professor of virology.

-Tateda noted that vaccination rates surged in July to September, just as the more infectious delta variant was spreading fast.
+Tateda noted that vaccination rates surged from July to September, just as the more infectious delta variant was spreading fast.

 He cautioned, however, that breakthrough infections in the U.S., Britain and other places where inoculations began months earlier than in Japan show that vaccines alone are not perfect and efficacy gradually wears off.